Welcome

 - If there is an issue with your calculator (not working, missing, etc.), it is YOUR responsibility to inform me of the problem immediately.

-- All devices must be returned to the charging station correctly and plugged into charge.
+- All devices must be returned at the end of the period.

 Laptops: Students will be provided a personal laptop that is expected to be with them at school every day.